 Industrial sewing machines design to withstand industrial environments; it may include a high workload, wide temperature ranges, and dusty environments.
 These attributes are not characteristic of a regular sewing machine.
 If you have not any experience in the garments industry, then a leather sewing machine is an example of an industrial-grade sewing machine.

-Industrial sewing machines offer long term availability, durability, and long life cycle.
+Industrial sewing machines offer long-term availability, durability, and a long life cycle.
 Choosing an industrial sewing machine for commercial use eliminates the risk of discontinued or changed for several years.